aliceyau/macOSsetup/README.md

 vim updateMe.sh
 ```

 Inside this script I set up a script that runs through checking for updates for different things.
-For now, just need:
+For now, I just need:

 ```
 #!/bin/zsh